 The Board of Pardons is made up of five members.
 The group is a mix of private citizens and elected officials.
-The lieutenant governor serves as the chairmen of the board, and the attorney general is also a member.
-The final three spots are reserved for private citizens that are appointed by the governor.
+The lieutenant governor serves as the chairman of the board, and the attorney general is also a member.
+The final three spots are reserved for private citizens who are appointed by the governor.

-The governor does not have free reign to make these final three selections, however, as each seat must be held by a person with a specific background.
-One member must be a corrections expect, another representative of crime victims, and the third goes to a psychiatrist, psychologist, or doctor of medicine.
+The governor does not have free rein to make these final three selections, however, as each seat must be held by a person with a specific background.
+One member must be corrections expect, the second spot is a representative of crime victims, and the third goes to a psychiatrist, psychologist, or doctor of medicine.

 The Board of Pardons will not take up a case on their own.
 Instead, a person seeking a pardon must file an application with the board.
 There is no monetary cost for filing this application, and forms can be found online.

-The application contains a number of questions that relate to a person’s conviction.
+The application contains several questions that relate to a person’s conviction.
 In addition to answering questions, the application should include photos of the applicant.

 For many people, a pardon is the only option for the restoration of their gun rights.
 However, some individuals could see these rights restored through the expungement process.
 While a pardon waives the penalties and restores the civil rights of a person following a conviction, expungement is as if they were never convicted at all.

-Most serious crimes—including the majority of those that could result in the loss of your gun rights—are not available for expungement.
+Most serious crimes on your criminal record—including the majority of those that could result in the loss of your gun rights—are not available for expungement.
 Often, this process is reserved for the removal of non-conviction records like arrests.
-The circumstances where expungement could help with your gun rights might be limited, but it is worth speaking with an attorney to learn more.
+The circumstances where expungement could help with your gun rights might be limited, but it may be worth speaking with a criminal defense attorney to learn more.

-Talk to an Attorney About the Restoration of Your Gun Rights
+Talk to a Pennsylvania Criminal Defense Law Firm About the Restoration of Your Gun Rights

 There are options for having your gun rights restored in Pennsylvania, but there is no guarantee your application will be accepted.
 It can be difficult to obtain a pardon or an expungement, especially when you are acting on your own.